-We’ve picked three principles that are particularly important at this early stage.
+We’ve picked three principles that are particularly important at this early stage:

 Start with your users, and keep them involved.
 It’s important that you’ve started by researching your users’ needs.
-That way you can be sure that you fully understand their and their situation before designing your product or service.
+That way you can be sure that you fully understand them and their situation before designing your product or service.

 Understand what’s out there already.
-Before you build anything it’s important to look outside your organisation, this means you can avoid duplication, and build on what already exists.
+Before you build anything, it’s important to look outside your organisation, this means you can avoid duplication, and build on what already exists.

-Build the Right team.
-The right team, with the right mix of technical skills and subject expertise are key to successful delivery.
+Build the right team.
+The right team, with the right mix of technical skills and subject expertise, are key to successful delivery.

 Use the checklist below to see how you’re working to each principle.